Guide to Employee Stipends

 Employees get more choice

 Your workers also enjoy flexibility with stipends, as they can choose where they spend their stipend allowance.
 They aren’t restricted to specific vendors, giving them more freedom to use their benefits how they want to.
-For example, instead of employees being forced to use a gym near your workspace, they can get reimbursed for gym memberships at any facility that works best for them.
+For example, instead of employees being forced to use a gym near your workspace, they can use their money on gym memberships at any facility that works best for them.

 Are employee stipends taxable?